Jiyu version

 To know "the eternal" is called "enlightenment."

-Not to know "the eternal" and to act blindly (will necessarily) result in disaster.
+Not to know "the eternal" and to act blindly (will necessarily) result

 Only knowing "the eternal" can one embrace all,